a canoeist sitting next to a canoe in the Boundary Waters.

 The New Rules

-The new rules align with the EXPLORE Act, and the USDA, unlike the National Park Service (NPS) and other Department of Interior (DOI) agencies, implemented even the optional rules.
+There were optional provisions in the EXPLORE Act that agencies weren’t required to adopt and one confusing one (see the Wilderness Loophole below).
+The USDA implemented even the optional rules.
 The new USFS rules create four tiers for content creation (filming, photography and audio recording) regardless of whether or not it is commercial or noncommercial.

 1. Groups of one to five people, assuming that the group meets all of the various conditions, don’t need a permit.